ismaeelbashir03/Football-Player-and-ball-detection-using-Yolov4/README.md

 # Football-Player-and-ball-detection-using-Yolov4

+version: 0.1
+ - processed the images.
+ - detected players and ball very roughly
+ - used color similarity to give a colour to the bounding boxes

 Using Yolov4 to detect football players bounding boxes and the football.
 Will be used for an upcoming project.

 TO USE: